IoanaAlexandru/hw-egc-1/README.md

 All of these elements are either regular `Mesh`es or `AnimatedMesh`es.
 An `AnimatedMesh` is a special type of `Mesh` which is animated, meaning it holds a model matrix which dictates the position/size etc. of the mesh at one specific point in time.
 When rendering, a regular `Mesh` will use a model matrix that is simply the identity matrix (`glm::mat3(1)`), while an `AnimatedMesh` uses its own model matrix.

+In order to keep different elements of the game separate, the project implements a variation of the **Model-View-Controller** design pattern, where the elements listed above are part of the Model, the View is the actual rendering of these elements (done through the `RenderMesh2D()` method call), and the controller is the `brickbreaker::Scene`.
+Hence, none of the elements listed above know about each other, and the `brickbreaker::Scene` is in charge of managing the interactions between them.

 For the purpose of re-using certain shapes for different scene elements (as well as allowing us to easily change the shape of an element), we have several custom `AnimatedMesh`es with special shapes:
 * `animatedmesh::Circle`
 * `animatedmesh::Rectangle`